 To this end, every teacher was furnished with a rainbow kit of colour-coded (for sequencing, arguing etc), laminated connectives to break out whenever the opportunity arose (I can sense you smelling a flaw in this strategy already).
 I made a training video of teachers, including the Headteacher, using the kit in History, Technology, Science and Citizenship and teaching strategies were shared through a connectives kit guide.

 I had high hopes for the strategy.
-Indeed, I shared it at several SSAT conferences in my capacity as leading literacy teacher.
-However, if you asked our students six months later, you would struggle to find one who could tell you a single thing about all of this excited activity.
+Indeed, I shared it at several SSAT conferences in my capacity as a leading literacy teacher.
+However, if you asked our students six months later, you would struggle to find one who could tell you a single thing about all of this exciting activity.
 It had minimal impact.
 Teachers learned about the importance of connectives, they increased their literacy knowledge, of that I’m certain.
 But this knowledge didn’t translate into day to day teaching and learning practice.
 Ultimately, therefore, our students were pretty much untroubled by it.

 What was missing, I now see, was a focus on tangible outcomes.
 The connectives kit was all about process and only a relentless programme of focused lesson observations would have ensured that colleagues were really engaging with that process.
 Some did for a time but, in truth, teachers of subjects always feel that they have other more pressing priorities and this, with literacy, is the perennial barrier to buy-in.

-So, working with the Headteacher and another SLT member – a mathematician – I developed last summer a much more robust, more challenging and outcomes-focussed literacy strategy.
+So, working with the Headteacher and another SLT member – a mathematician – I developed last summer a much more robust, more challenging and outcomes-focused literacy strategy.
 Half of it is the subject of this post, our enriched KS3 writing curriculum, the other half of the strategy – a whole school approach to reading – I will share later.
 Both strands are evolving, we are all learning as we go, but, crucially, the students would be able to tell you what’s happened so far.
 So would their parents and carers.
 This literacy strategy has had an impact.

 For those who require numbers to be persuaded, I don’t yet have any hard data to support this claim.
 I happen to agree with John Hattie on this – that all positive outcomes are not test scores.
 However, I am confident that we will see a rise in standards of writing over time at TCHS.
 Within individual student portfolios, this is evident already.